Andrew Vaughn Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.3 K/9, the eighth-best in MLB.
+- The Rays pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Rays have a 2.80 team ERA that ranks first across all league pitching staffs.
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.79).

-- The Rays give up the fewest home runs in baseball (nine total, 0.5 per game).
+- Rays pitchers combine to allow 12 home runs (0.6 per game), the fewest in baseball.

-- The Rays will send McClanahan (4-0) to the mound for his fifth start of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.
+- Eflin (2-0) gets the starting nod for the Rays, his third of the season.

-- His last time out came on Sunday against the Toronto Blue Jays, when the lefty tossed six innings, surrendering one earned run while allowing four hits.
+- His last appearance came in relief on Monday when the right-hander threw 2/3 innings against the Cincinnati Reds while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.